ahonokalia/Phase-3-Project/README.md

 - **Ethical Concerns**: Ensuring transparency and fairness in model predictions.

 ## Proposed Solution
+To run the notebook, you will need:

+- Python 3.x
+- Jupyter Notebook
+- Necessary libraries (pandas, numpy, matplotlib, seaborn, sklearn)

 The notebook implements a data-driven approach involving:

 1. **Exploratory Data Analysis (EDA)**: Assessing demographic arrest rates and identifying patterns in stop outcomes.
-2. **Bias and Fairness Analysis**: Measuring disparate impacts and testing for systemic biases.
-3. **Machine Learning Model**: Developing a classification model to predict arrest likelihood while incorporating ethical safeguards.
+2. **Machine Learning Model**: Developing a classification model to predict arrest likelihood while incorporating ethical safeguards.
-4. **Optimization and Validation**: Recommending resource prioritization and evaluating model performance with fairness metrics.
+3. **Optimization and Validation**: Recommending resource prioritization and evaluating model performance with fairness metrics.

 ## Dataset

 The dataset used for this analysis is derived from the Terry v.
 Ohio case and includes various features related to police stops and arrest outcomes.
 You can access the dataset [here]((https://github.com/ahonokalia/Phase-3-Project/blob/main/Terry_Stops_20241201.csv)).

 ## Non-technical Presentation

-To run the notebook, you will need:

-- Python 3.x
-- Jupyter Notebook
-- Necessary libraries (pandas, numpy, matplotlib, seaborn, sklearn)
+Additionally I've prepared a non-technical presentation which can be found [here](https://github.com/ahonokalia/Phase-3-Project/blob/main/Non-Technical%20Presentation_%20Analyzing%20Terry%20Stops%20and%20Arrest%20Decisions.pdf)